When trying to sell your book to a publishing house (or elsewhere), you’ll need a strong book proposal.

 - What examples will you be using to further confirm your message?

-We do recommend you have a really, really strong idea as to what the book will cover in full.
+We do recommend you have a really, really strong idea as to what your book will cover in full.
 It makes the process of writing out your entire proposal much, much easier (and stronger).

-#2 – Write the book, or at least start it
+Step 2 – Write the book, or at least start it

 Some publishers will want to see samples, but that’s not the only reason to write part of the book first.